IndexOfNull/BadgerBot/README.md

 # Requirements

 * Python 3.7 or above.
-Anything past 3.5.3 should work, buy may need additional tweaking.
+Anything past 3.5.3 should work, but may need additional tweaking.
 * Pipenv (for now)
 * A database, any should work.
 I personally use MySQL (MariaDB), but stuff like PostgreSQL should work too.